Bill Text: CA SB966 | 2023-2024 | Regular Session | Amended

 17060.

 Commencing January 1, 2025, a pharmacy benefit manager shall not conduct spread pricing in this state.
 If a preexisting contract between a pharmacy benefit manager and a health care service plan or health insurer authorizes spread pricing, any subsequent amendment or renewal of that contract shall not contain that authorization.
-Any such spread pricing terms shall be void after January 1, 2028.
+Any such spread pricing terms shall be void on and after January 1, 2028.

 17065.